shivannis/xandr-docs-public/xandr-docs/bidders/exchanges-and-members.md

 - As new sellers are added, you do not have to update your profile or targeting.
 When targeting a single exchange, you will receive all members within it and any new members that join.
 - The Microsoft Monetize supply exchange includes inventory that represents the most direct path to supply.
 This inventory is brought to you directly through the Xandr SSP technology.
   - You can find out more information about Microsoft Monetize supply here: [Microsoft Monetize Supply for External Demand Partners](xandr-monetize-supply-for-external-demand-partners.md).
-- Sellers that belong to the Microsoft Monetize supply exchange can not be individually included and excluded.
+- Sellers that belong to the Microsoft Monetize supply exchange cannot be individually included and excluded.

 ## Related topics